ahmnouira/flask-hello-world/README.md

 1. As a standalone app running on your machine
 2. As a Docker container running locally
 3. As a Docker image published in Docker Hub
+4. As an application hosted by [IBM Cloud](https://https://www.ibm.com/cloud)

 ## 1. As a standalone app